Antoine Galiot Mandat de Grancey: Mandat's assassination

 Louis XVI reviewing the troops defending the palais des Tuileries with Augustin-Joseph de Mailly, marshal of France, before the battles of 10 August.

 At the time Mandat was summoned, 47 of the 48 sections of Paris had added three commissioners to a municipal body that would have the mission to meet at the new Paris Commune for the purpose of saving France.
 Therefore, Mandat would have to deal with a new municipal body made up of insurgent revolutionaries.

 Mandat found himself in the middle of a crowd that pushed him to the steps of the Hôtel de Ville.
 There, he left his aide de camp; all eyes were fixed on Mandat.
 Arriving in the great hall of the Hôtel de Ville, Mandat found himself facing unfamiliar and stern faces.
 One of the members of the new Commune asked him, "By what order did you double the guard of the castle?"
 Mandat replied, "By order of the mayor of Paris."

 A member of the Commune brought an unsealed letter and asked to read it out loud.
 This letter had an order to the commander of the battalion posted at the Arcade Saint-Jean that enjoined him to launch an attack from behind against the revolutionaries who would go to the Tuileries Palace while the battalion posted at Pont Neuf would attack the flank of the revolutionaries.

 The revolutionaries arrested Mandat, searched him and interrogated him about the order he had given.
 They wanted to send him to prison de l'Abbaye.
 President of the Commune Sulpice Huguenin, also known as Peltier, said, "Let us train him!"

 Mandat had barely descended three steps from the steps of the Hôtel de Ville in Paris when he was shot in the head by a pistol.
 Wounded, he got up and was instantly struck by 20 pike blows.
 His son, who was going to meet him, cried, "My father!
 My father!"

 Louis-Marie Prudhomme said that Jean Antoine Rossignol had ordered the revolutionaries to kill Mandat.

 Soon, at the circle on the Place de Grève, the bloody head of Mandat was detached from his body and raised into the air.
-Mandat's aide de camp sets off at a gallop to announce what he has seen to those at the Tuileries Palace.
+Mandat's aide de camp set off at a gallop to announce what he had seen to those at the Tuileries Palace.
 The assassins divided into two groups.
 One group threw the body into the Seine; the other group carried Mandat's head on a pike through the streets of Paris.

 After Mandat's assassination, Antoine Joseph Santerre, a rich brewer from Faubourg Saint-Antoine, was appointed as the provisional commander of the insurgents.